Adam Ray: Early life

 Ray was raised in Seattle and attended Shorecrest High School.
+He is of Jewish descent.
 He earned a Bachelor of Fine Arts degree from University of Southern California.

 Career

-Ray joined the YouTube community as "adamraycomedy" and has 20 thousand subscribers with more than eight million views.
-His voice has been featured in advertisements for McDonald's, Hyundai, Brooks Brothers, the San Diego Zoo, and Burger King.
+Ray joined the YouTube community as "adamraycomedy" and has 506 thousand subscribers with more than 90 million views.
+His voice has been featured in advertisements for McDonald's, Hyundai, Brooks Brothers, the San Diego Zoo Zebra Exhibit, and Burger King.